Zintixx/MapleStory2-English/README.md

 - **Latest-GMS2** - The latest and last strings from GMS2.
 - **Latest-KMS2** - The latest KMS2 strings from the KMS2 client.
+- **Translation** - This contains the latest translations contributed.
+This is a combination of GMS2 strings with community-driven translated KMS2 strings for content that did not reach GMS2.
-- **build** - These xmls are used for the site only.
-They are converted to a format that Weblate (the translation tool) takes.
+- **build** - DEPRECATED.
+Please ignore as this is slowly transitioned out. ~~These xmls are used for the site only.
+They are converted to a format that Weblate (the translation tool) takes.~~

 ---